JianqiangDing/irafhy/doc/markdown/userGuide/tutorial.md

 ### Settings

 It is inevitable to set some parameters related to the algorithm.
-For this part, we use \textbf{Settings} class to maintain all of them. you can customize your own \textbf{Settings} class to maintain the parameters you need and add some other methods you want. e.g.
+For this part, we use **Settings** class to maintain all of them. you can customize your own **Settings** class to maintain the parameters you need and add some other methods you want. e.g.

 ```cpp
 #pragma once